dicerna/rnaseq/README.md

 - **crab eating monkey mf5: ensembl:** 'mf5_ens_v102', refseq: 'mf5_refseq_r101'

-The mouse GRCm39 ensembl has not been tested, use with your own risk.
+**The mouse GRCm39 ensembl v104: GRCm39_v104 was also added, but has not been tested.
+Use with your own risk.**

 ```
 {